ging/fiware-cosmos-orion-flink-connector/README.md

 ## Training courses
+### Academy Courses
+Some lessons on Big Data Fundamentals are offered in the [FIWARE Academy](https://fiware-academy.readthedocs.io/en/latest/processing/cosmos/) .

+### Code Examples
-There are no training courses available for this GE.
-However, several examples are provided to facilitate getting started with the connector.
+Several examples are provided to facilitate getting started with the connector.
 They are hosted in a separate repository:   [fiware-cosmos-orion-flink-connector-examples](https://github.com/ging/fiware-cosmos-orion-flink-connector-examples).

-### Presentations
+### Other Presentations
 -  [FIWARE Real-time Processing of Historic Context Information using Apache Flink](https://www.slideshare.net/mobile/FI-WARE/fiware-global-summit-fiware-orion-flink-connector) (Málaga 2018)

 ## Quality Assurance